-Risk assessment

-Prioritise 3 actions with justification

-Review, communicate and check
+Risk actions with justfification and check

 You must use the headed tables in Part 1 of the assessment pack to complete the description of the organisation and the risk assessment methodology used.

 Start by giving a clear and concise description of your chosen organisation (normally the organisation you work for, but it doesn't have to be).
 You can hide the name and location of your organisation if you like (for confidentiality) by using false details, but everything else needs to be factual.
 You also need to think about the scope of the risk assessment.
 For example, are you going to look at the whole organisation or just a specific department/division etc?
 If you work for a large organisation, we recommend that you concentrate on a part of the organisation or a specific activity or process.
 If you are unsure, ask your tutor for advice.